MicroEJ/docs/VEEPortingGuide/uiPortConfiguration.rst

 The display pixel format is often fixed by the display itself (its capabilities) and by the memory bus between the MCU and the LCD module.
 However, the display pixel format is often configurable by the LCD controller.
 Note that the number of bits-per-pixel and the display size fix the required memory to allocate: ``memory_size = width x height x bpp / 8``.
-Consequently, the pixel format may be less precise than the display capabilities to preserve memory.
+Consequently, the pixel format may be less precise than the display capabilities depending on the memory available on the device.
-For instance, RGB565, whereas the display is a 24-bit display (RGB888).
+For instance, the RGB565 format may be used whereas the display is a 24-bit display (RGB888).

 Constraints
 -----------

-The hardware (display, bus, memory, etc.) may require some constraints:
+The hardware constraints (display, bus, memory, etc.) may drive the configuration:

-- The pixel format: Some hardware cannot use another pixel format other than the display.
+- The pixel format: Some hardware cannot use another pixel format other than the one of the display.
 This format may be standard or custom.
 See :ref:`display_pixel_structure`.
 - The size of the buffers: The available memory may be limited.
 This limitation can drive the chosen pixel format.
 - Memory alignment: Some LCD controllers require a memory alignment on the display buffer (alignment on 64 bits, for instance).
 - Buffer width alignment: Some LCD controllers also require an alignment for each line.
 The line size (in pixels) in memory may be larger than the display line size (width): this is the stride.
 The alignment constraint may be expressed in pixels or bytes.
 The required memory to allocate becomes: ``memory_size = stride (in pixels) x height x bpp / 8``.